thesofproject/sof-test/README.md

 On systems using auditd, sof-test will also generate a huge amount of log.
 If you need to keep `audit`, check `man auditctl` to find how to filter out sudo noise.

+## Rebooting DUT during tests

+The SOF test automation framework supports rebooting the DUT during tests.
+In order to use it, the test developer needs to use the `reboot_wrapper` function from `case-lib/lib.sh`.

+It is important to note that after the DUT is rebooted, the framework will run the test script again.
+This allows reboots to be carried out during test execution.
+To avoid infinite loops where the test keeps running and rebooting the platform, the developer needs to provide a way to detect that the reboot was performed and continue test execution from that point.
+This can be achieved by creating a persistent file before the reboot and reading it within the test script.
+This file can also contain context of the test, e.g. the number of reboots already performed (if the test requires several reboots).
+Since there can be many use cases of the reboot wrapper, no particular format of the file is enforced.
+It is up to the test developer to handle the reboots.